qpbp/blog/_posts/2016-07-05-build-telegram-bot-using-es6.md

 ![Creating bot](/assets/images/build-telegram-bot-part-one/set-bot-name.png "Creating bot")

 After setting name, we will set the username for the bot.
-All telegram bot should end with word "bot".
+All telegram bots should end with word "bot".
 Based on this, let's call it like `@yearProgressBot`.
 ![alt text](/assets/images/build-telegram-bot-part-one/set-bot-username.png "Set bot username")

 We finished the main 2 steps and now we will get the token for app.